tcgoetz/GarminDB/README.md

 * Summarizing data into a common DB with tables containing daily summaries, weekly summaries, and monthly summaries.
 * Retain data as JSON files or FIT files so that the DB can be regenerated without connecting to Garmin.

-Once you have your data in the DB, I recomend using a SQLite browser like [SQLite Studio](http://sqlitestudio.pl) for browsing and working with the data.
+Once you have your data in the DB, I recomend using a SQLite browser like [SQLite Studio](http://sqlitestudio.pl) (or [DB Browser for SQLite](https://sqlitebrowser.org/)) for browsing and working with the data.

 # Using It